Last year’s Jamboree was a packed house. And awesome.

 In addition to unlimited beer, you’ll be well fed too.
 Jimmy’s is providing a smorgasbord of goodies including: mini cheeseburger sliders, kielbasa, Sigmund’s soft pretzels, grilled cheese and veggie tacos.

 Tickets are limited and will sell out.
-The details are below:
+Update: we’re sold out.

 Lately, there’s been a strange phenomenon: Folks have been feeding me loads of beer, then letting me talk on the radio.
 Fools, I know, but all in good fun.
 If you’re craving my voice and thoughts, you can listen to me on Good Beer Hunting‘s latest podcast, as well as Beer Sessions Radio.
 On Beer Sessions, we talk extensively to Rockmill Brewery‘s Matthew Barbee, who runs one of the country’s finest farm-focused breweries.